iron0012/tdhopper.com/content/articles/2013-09-03 Should I Do a Ph.D.? Carl Vogel.md

 Slug: should-i-do-a-phd-carl-vogel
 Category: should-i-do-a-phd

+__Update 12-08-2014:__ I decided to make a dedicated website to host the interviews.
+You can find it at [shouldigetaphd.com](http://shouldigetaphd.com/).

 For my next interview, I talked to Carl Vogel, an economic consultant in New York.

 _A 22-year old college student has been accepted to a Ph.D. program in a technical field.
 She's academically talented, and she's always enjoyed school and her subject matter.
 Her acceptance is accompanied with 5-years of guaranteed funding.
 She doesn't have any job offers but suspects she could get a decent job as a software developer.
 She's not sure what to do.
 What advice would you give her, or what questions might you suggest she ask himself as she goes about making the decision?_

 __Carl:__ The world is full of miserable grad students.
 Stressed-out, depressed, uncertain about when or if they'll graduate and what will happen to them when they do.
 Far more people go into Ph.D. programs than should.
 There are a two main reasons for this, I think.
 One is that for kids who've only really ever gone to school, and have been successful at it, grad school seems like a natural next step, and a career in academia seems pretty great.
 The other is that bright, academically talented twenty-two year olds just don't know themselves very well; they tend to be overly-optimistic about their abilities and their prospects.
 They've never really known failure or crippling self-doubt, and just can't imagine it as a real possibility.

 So I'd suggest the healthiest way to think of grad school is not as a default next step---as "undergrad 2.0"---but to realize that it's a tremendous commitment in terms of time and psychological endurance and lost income.
 She's going to be giving up a huge chunk of her prime years.
 And during this time, the positive feedback she's gotten from professors and peers is going to disappear.
 The cycle of challenges and accomplishments she's been used to is going to be replaced by an intangible but ever expanding nebula of expectations and her every victory will be fleeting, unacknowledged, and Pyrrhic.

 The needle on the Ph.D. gauge should start at "No." If she isn't really aware of what jobs she could do in her field, and what those look like in terms of career progression, she should definitely do that research.
 Software development is fine, especially if it's in a context related to her intellectual interests, and there's a possibility of learning, growing, and doing a variety of interesting work.
 She shouldn't take a job that doesn't excite her intellectually, unless she's really strapped for the cash or has a pile of school debt.
 At this age, she's got the chance to take a little financial risk for the chance to learn and get new experiences.
 There are a ton of interesting problems to work on in industry.
 She should make a real effort to see if any of those excite her.
 School isn't the only place to learn and do research.

 To move the needle on the Ph.D. gauge to "Yes," I'd propose a 3-part process.
 Let's call the parts the Reality Check, the Personality Test, and the Skills Checklist.

 **The Reality Check:**